ravifrancesco/WM_Hebbian_Attractor/README.md

 ## Reproduce results

 To reproduce the paper results:
 1. Install the necessary libraries.
-The repo contains the `torch.yml` to create the correct conda environment by using the command `conda env create --file torch.yml`.
+The repository contains the `torch.yml` to create the correct conda environment (use the command `conda env create --file torch.yml`).
 2. Run the `attr_behavioral_metrics.ipynb` to reproduce the results.
 The notebook will output the correct plots, as well as a file called `model_metrics.mat` to plot the results using matlab.